Tourism in Syria

-Although Syria has some of the oldest cities in Western Asia, such as Damascus and Aleppo (a UNESCO World Heritage Site), tourism in Syria has greatly reduced as a result of the Syrian War, that began in 2011 and is ongoing, and its associated refugee crisis.
-Tourism has been further impacted by the outbreak of COVID-19 starting in March 2020.
+Although Syria has some of the oldest cities in Western Asia, such as Damascus and Aleppo (a UNESCO World Heritage Site), tourism in Syria was greatly reduced by the 2011-2024 Syrian War, and its associated refugee crisis.
+Tourism was further impacted by the COVID-19 pandemic in Syria starting in March 2020.
 The international economic sanctions imposed on Syria and the sharp drop in the value of the Syrian pound also adversely impact tourism in Syria.
 The Ministry of Tourism is the responsible government department.